mx-robotics/motion_capture/README.md

 At the moment is is only tested with
 - Motive 1.10.1.

-## Source
+## Source / Thanks
-This is a simple program based on the mocap lib (https://github.com/clearpathrobotics/mocap_optitrack.git)
+The code is based on the mocap lib (https://github.com/clearpathrobotics/mocap_optitrack.git) Thanks to all authores
-##

 ## Setup
 ### Motive (server)
 - View -> Data Streaming